Update: List Bulk Import is now available from the Bamboo Solutions storefront.

-For successful connection to SharePoint Online, Windows Identity Foundation must be installed on the computer running List Bulk Import.
+For a successful connection to SharePoint Online, Windows Identity Foundation must be installed on the computer running List Bulk Import.
 To download the component, go to http://www.microsoft.com/en-us/download/details.aspx?id=17331 download page.
 NOTE: Confirm that you download the correct version of the software.
-Refer to the Instructions section in the download page for additional information.
+Refer to the Instructions section on the download page for additional information.

 How to Use

 With Release 2.5 of List Bulk Import, users can now import data from various sources into the SharePoint Online service.
 This post provides an example of how you can migrate data from an existing on-premises SharePoint 2010 deployment to SharePoint Online.